aavshr/fixCache/README.md

 You should see details about your application in your output.
 The `endpoint` shown will be needed later to add as the webhook url in our github app.

-Lastly disable auth by entering:
+- Lastly disable auth by entering:

 ```shell
 $ deta auth disable
 ```

-We will use a webhook secret to verify post events are coming from github on our webhook endpoint.
+We will use a webhook secret to verify that the events are coming from github on our webhook endpoint.

 ### Create a github app

-A comprehensive guide on creating a github app is available [here] (https://docs.github.com/en/developers/apps/building-github-apps).
+A comprehensive guide on creating a github app is available [here](https://docs.github.com/en/developers/apps/building-github-apps).

+- Go to your *developer settings* (it's under *settings* on the dropdown menu when you click your profile on github) and create a new github app.
 Provide a name (and description if you want).

 ### Setting up the webhook